Yuren-Zhong/RSA-CA/README.md

 # RSA Encrypted Communication with Certificate Authority

-A simple implementation of communication with HTTP protocol, in which messages sent from the client to the server are encryted and decrypted via RSA.
+A simple implementation of communication with HTTP protocol (using Flask framework), in which messages sent from the client to the server are encrypted and decrypted via RSA.

 Dependencies
 ------------